sprin/pg-discuss/docs/source/installation.rst

 First, we need to install some system dependencies to enable Python C extensions to be compiled.
 These are:

+ - Python development headers.
+For Python 3, in a package typically named `python3-devel`, and `python-devel` for Python 2.
- - PostgreSQL development headers, in a package typically named `postgresql-devel`.
+ - PostgreSQL development headers, typically named `postgresql-devel`.
- - libffi development haeders, in a package typically named `libffi-devel`.
+ - libffi development haeders, typically named `libffi-devel`.

 On Centos 7, we can install with:

 .. code-block:: console

-  sudo yum install -y postgresql-devel libffi-devel
+  sudo yum install -y python3-devel postgresql-devel libffi-devel

 pg-discuss is available via pip from `PyPI`.
 This will install PyPI and it's
 dependencies:

 .. code-block:: console

-   python3 -m pip install pg-discuss
+   python -m pip install pg-discuss

 .. _`PyPI`:https://pypi.python.org/pypi

 pg-discuss depends on extensions for most of it's useful functionality.
 A set of "blessed extensions" - blessed by the maintainers - are included.
-To install
-these:
+The default configuration will complain if they are not present.
+To install these to the virtual environment:

 .. code-block:: console

-   PG_DISCUSS_PATH=/opt/pg-discuss/lib/python3.4/site-packages/pg_discuss/
-   python3 $PG_DISCUSS_PATH/blessed_extensions/setup.py install
+   python bin/blessed-ext-setup.py install

 Get the Isso JavaScript client
 ------------------------------